Chiral differential operators: formal loop group actions and associated modules

-where $q$ is the odd vector field shown in (\ref{JQ.coor}).
-Also the Virasoro operators
+where $q$ is the odd vector field in (\ref{JQ.coor}).
+Also, the Virasoro operators

-preserve the gradation and commute with $Q_0$. \end{itemize} Let us repeat the geometric ingredients in slightly different words: $M$ is a Riemannian manifold with a spin structure and a $3$-form $H$ that satisfies $dH=\frac{1}{2}\Tr(R\wedge R)$, where $R$ is the Riemannian curvature.
+preserve the gradation and commute with $Q_0$. \end{itemize} Let us slightly rephrase our geometric ingredients: $M$ is a Riemannian manifold with a spin structure and a $3$-form $H$ that satisfies $dH=\frac{1}{2}\Tr(R\wedge R)$, where $R$ is the Riemannian curvature.
 This can be viewed as the de Rham version of a \emph{string structure}.
 In the sequel, we will describe $\ass(\pi,S)$ more explicitly in terms of generating data (i.e. a subspace and some fields) and their relations. \end{subsec}

 Throughout this section we identify $\Omega^*(M)$ with the basic subspace of $\Omega^*(P)$.